 People with this disorder must take medicine their entire life.
 They most often have good health.
 However, they may be shorter than normal adults, even with treatment.

-In most cases, congenital adrenal hyperplasia does not affect fertility.
+In some cases, congenital adrenal hyperplasia can affect fertility.

 Complications may include: